 These concentrations enable the student to focus academically on the ideological underpinnings of the Christian faith.

-Graduate Certificate in Biblical and Theological Studies (24 hours, on campus or online–no Residency requirement)
+(24 hours, on campus or online–no Residency requirement)

 This program consists of eight three-hour courses (24 hours total) that have been carefully chosen and sequenced to meet specific outcomes.
-All of these courses are also applicable to the M.Div and M.A.
+All of these courses are also applicable to the M.Div. and M.A.
 Christian Studies degrees.

 The D.Min. is a professional in-ministry doctorate that offers advanced ministerial education to those who have already earned an M.Div. degree (or equivalent*) and are currently serving in ministry positions.
 The degree is designed to be completed in three years—two years of half-time course work and one year for writing and defending the Ministry Research Project.